mmnaseri/admintools/README.md

  1. `sudo . /etc/profile.d/admintools.sh` to populate the environment
  2. log out of your current session and log back in
  3. `export ADMINTOOLS_HOME=/lib/admintools` or wherever it is that you have installed the admin tools

+## Uninstalling

+ You can also uninstall this toolset by executing `sudo ./uninstall`.
+This will read the value of `$ADMINTOOLS_HOME`, so you will need to first do one of the steps above after installing, to be able to uninstall the application automatically.

 ## Usage
 Everything is pretty self-explanatory and there is help available for most of the stuff.
 But you can get started by executing `sysadmin` using the super user credentials.